visualjournalist/visualjournalist.github.io/_posts/2015-2-16-choosing-the-power-of-the-pen.md

 ### RESPONSIBILITIES

 I created nine portraits for this project.
 I used a variety of mediums: pen and ink, watercolor, pastel, scratchboard, pencil, and computer to not only reproduce a likeness, but illustrate an individual story of courage.
-The initial goal was to publish the content exclusively as an ebook, but I suggested that we also present the content <a href='http://womensrights.asia'>online</a> and repurpose it as a <a href='http://www.blurb.com/b/6362951-it-s-not-ok-softcover?t=1438009925891'>printed book</a>.
-I designed a simple responsive site and helped design the print-on-demand edition.
+The initial goal was to publish the content exclusively as an ebook, but I suggested that we also present the content <a href='http://web.archive.org/web/20170702020700/http://www.womensrights.asia/' title="Internet archive snapshot of the site">online</a> and repurpose it as a <a href='http://www.blurb.com/b/6362951-it-s-not-ok-softcover?t=1438009925891'>printed book</a>.
+I designed <a href="http://web.archive.org/web/20170702020700/http://www.womensrights.asia/" title="Internet archive snapshot of the site">a simple responsive site</a> and helped design the print-on-demand edition.

 <img src='../img/womensrightsasia.jpg' />